1950s

 February 21 Egypt-Syria as UAR elect Nasser president with 99.9 percent of the vote

 March 8 William Faulkner says U.S. school degenerated to become babysitters They have gotten a lot worse since then.
-Any attempts at improvement are blocked by the teachers unions.
+Most attempts at improvement are blocked by the teachers unions.

 April 14 Sputnik 2 (with dog Laika) burns up in atmosphere